SathvikSat/Quine-McCluskey-algorithm/README.md

 # Quine-McCluskey-algorithm
-QM Algorithm for boolean equation reduction
+QM Algorithm for boolean equation reduction in c++